Users of encrypted macOS computers are strongly advised to change their network password only from their Mac while on the campus network.

 - Please watch for the emailed warnings of approaching password expiration and change it ahead of the deadline.

-- If the password is changed elsewhere (for example, via resetpassword.davidson.edu) the Mac must be restarted and logged into while connected to the campus network; then run "FileVault Password Resync" from Self Service.
+- If the password is changed elsewhere (for example, via myaccount.davidson.edu/portal) you may need to use a combination of the old and new passwords on the next restart and login, until the Mac account, FileVault, and Keychain passwords are all synchronized again.
+If they are not all back in sync after two reboot+login cycles while connected to the campus network, run "FileVault Password Resync" from Self Service.

 The initiation of encryption will only take a few minutes.
 The rest will complete in the background while you work normally.